July 10, 2025

 - Nathan Ripley, Director, Maid Just Right

 “Be passionate, have finesse, and be BOLD.
 Branding is all about creativity and moving a client outside of their comfort zone.
 Take risks and be accountable for the outcomes of those risks.
-Remain strategic and keep client ROI top of mind and monitor how your efforts drive business.
+Remain strategic and keep client ROI top of mind, and monitor how your efforts drive business.
 No one remembers a brand that plays it safe.
 There are a lot of dreamers in the field, and it’s important to remember that a client is going to be concerned with their bottom line and the return on their investment in branding.
 If you are managing a brand, you should always keep in mind how your outcomes can be measured.”

 - Jonathan Mentor

 “Form habits around your strengths.
-To be a successful marketer, you don’t need to be an expert in every channel, one or two areas of expertise will be enough.
+To be a successful marketer, you don’t need to be an expert in every channel; one or two areas of expertise will be enough.
 However, experiment first with a bunch of different skills to see what is the best fit for you!”

 - Morgan Lathaen, Marketing & Brand Coordinator, thumbprint

 “You need to have both vision and skill - be adaptable and focused.
-Ultimately this is not a role for a rinse-and-repeat personality.
+Ultimately, this is not a role for a rinse-and-repeat personality.
 Know that not everything is going to go as planned, and you will need to embrace this ambiguity.”

 - Matt Erickson

 “Try to be clear on what your brand actually is.
-A company’s brand isn't what the leaders want it to be, it's how the target consumers actually perceive it.
+A company’s brand isn't what the leaders want it to be; it's how the target consumers actually perceive it.
 In order to improve something, you must first identify it properly.”

 - Swati Kumar

 “It helps to have studied marketing to get into brand management, but it's not essential.
 If you're passionate about getting into brand management, there's a lot you can do to build your understanding.
-Read marketing publications, case studies, analyze a brand's marketing activities to try and figure out the strategy and objectives for yourself!
+Read marketing publications, case studies, and analyze a brand's marketing activities to try and figure out the strategy and objectives for yourself!
 My absolute favorite tip for anyone without a job in brand management - build one because you learn by doing.”

 - Daleep Chhabria, Marketing Expert & Strategist, Growth Forte